rawhex/hidiot.com/_docs/building_a_hidiot/how_to_solder_a_component.md

 9. Pull away the soldering iron.
 10. Snip the legs away with a pair of solder snippers.
 You can use scissors, just make sure you're wearing protective goggles and that the legs don't fly towards anyone, including yourself.

 Don't worry if this sounds a little too much to start with.
 [Gwendoline at iFixit](https://www.youtube.com/watch?v=UpVx4wGukRc) has a good video that goes through the basics.
-If you've never soldered before, it's worth looking at some videos on Youtube, and getting a piece of stripboard (which is just a board with a bunch of holes in it), and some components you don't mind losing just to try it out before you start on your HIDIOT.
+If you've never soldered before, it's worth looking at some videos on YouTube, and getting a piece of stripboard (which is just a board with a bunch of holes in it), and some components you don't mind losing just to try it out before you start on your HIDIOT.

 Once you're happy with your soldering on a stripboard, you're ready to start.
 If you haven't soldered before and don't have a stripboard, you might want to try one of our workshops.